-15.5 Oxford Materials Society (OMS)
+14.5 Oxford Materials Society (OMS)

 The OMS is the local regional branch of the IOM3 and organises a series of general interest evening lectures on specified Tuesdays at 6.30 pm.
-These lectures cover a variety of topics from Chocolate Manufacture to Car Crash Testing, or Nuclear Energy to Forensic Science, such is the breadth and relevance of Materials Science.
+These lectures cover a variety of topics such as Chocolate Manufacture, Car Crash Testing, Nuclear Energy, and Forensic Science; such is the breadth and relevance of Materials Science.
 The meetings are open to all and they particularly encourage industrialists, researchers and undergraduate students to attend to hear the talks from experts in the field.

-15.6 Student Materials Society (MatSoc)
+14.6 Student Materials Society (MatSoc)

 MatSoc is a student-run society, set up in 2007 to help students studying Materials Science at Oxford.
 Throughout term-time MatSoc hosts a number of events including socials, lectures accompanied by complimentary buffets, and free industrial visits.
-Recent visits have included a Corus (now Tata) Steelworks and the BMW Mini Factory.
-Members also benefit from a comprehensive online set of academic resources including access to an interactive Scanning Electron Microscope, as well as from the book-buying scheme, which aims to provide low-cost core textbooks from graduating students.
+Recent visits have included TATA Steelworks and the BMW Mini Factory.

-16 Libraries
+15 Libraries

-Do not think that a complete set of lecture notes for a course removes the need to consult textbooks.
+Do not think that a set of lecture notes for a course removes the need to consult textbooks.
 You will need constant access to books in the course of your studies, for clarifying points made in lectures, doing things in different ways, helping with problems and so on.
 The reading lists issued as part of the lecture synopses are revised regularly, and contain a range of suggestions, including alternatives and suggestions for further reading.